Andrew Motion(1952-), Poet Laureate

 Sitter in 4 portraits

 Born in London, Motion read English at University College, Oxford.
 His first collection The Pleasure Steamers, was published in 1977.
 Further works include Dangerous Play: Poems 1974-1984 (1984), which won the Mail on Sunday/John Llewellyn Rhys Prize and Natural Causes (1987), which won the Dylan Thomas Award.
-Motion is the author of the prize winning biographies The Lamberts: George, Constant and Kit(1986) and Philip Larkin: A Writer's Life (1993).
+He is also the author of the prize winning biographies The Lamberts: George, Constant and Kit(1986) and Philip Larkin: A Writer's Life (1993).
 Motion is a lyrical poet, who possesses what Philip Larkin called 'tender, sharp observation'.
 He was Poet Laureateship from 1999 to 2009.